alexandru/alexn.org/_posts/2023-04-24-kotlin-suspended-functions-to-cats-effect-io.md

   - Scala
   - Snippet
 description:
-  I played around to see if I can convert Kotlin's coroutines, built via suspended functions straight to `cats.effect.IO`.
-Turns out I could.
+  Kotlin Coroutines are usually integrated in Java code via Java’s CompletableFuture, but a tighter integration might be possible with Cats-Effect.
 ---

 <p class="intro withcap" markdown=1>
+  Kotlin [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) are usually integrated in Java code via Java's `CompletableFuture`, but a tighter integration might be possible with [Cats-Effect](https://typelevel.org/cats-effect/).
 I played around to see if I can convert Kotlin's coroutines, built via suspended functions straight to `cats.effect.IO`.
 Turns out I could.
 </p>

 The following snippet is an executable script via [Scala-CLI](https://scala-cli.virtuslab.org/):